This post may contain affiliate links. Should you purchase anything through my link I will get paid a small commission at not cost to you.

 If you are standing behind the stand to set it up, make sure your grip head (knuckle), has the large locking knob on the right side of the stand.
 The arrow is pointing at this.

 Also notice the tallest leg is in the direction of the arm.
 This will help to ensure that the stand won’t fall over.
 It only has three legs after all.
+So you are putting the weight over the largest leg.

 If my camera was heavier, the bag would go more towards the end of the arm behind the stand.